haditariq/question-answer-model-ui/README.md

 # 3rd party libraries
-Answering the questions models provided by [Hugging face] https://huggingface.co/deepset/roberta-base-squad2
+Answering the questions models provided by [Hugging face] https://huggingface.co/deepset/roberta-base-squad2 This is the roberta-base model, fine-tuned using the SQuAD2.0 dataset.
+It's been trained on question-answer pairs, including unanswerable questions, for the task of Question Answering.

 # Recommendation for future versions
 List of features can be added in next versions are: